Thank you for your interest in Home Loan from HDFC LIMITED. Unfortunately, we do not have a tie-up with HDFC LIMITED currently.

 Alternatively add your parents

-|Processing Fees||0.50% of the loan amount or Rs.10,000 whichever is maximum|
+|Processing Fees||Up to 0.50% of the loan amount or Rs.11,500 whichever is minimum|

 |Loan Tenure||1 Year to 30 years|

 |Guarantor Requirement||No Guarantor Required|